EC327s15/FUNGAME/README.md

 Player controls a fish, which can eat smaller fish to win scores.
 Your fish should not be too hungry, eat too much, or interact with bigger fish.
+The higher the level is, the more difficult for you to survive!

 Note:
 Currently, the back-end code are stored in the MainFish.java, OtherFish.java, and FishPanel.java.